Vinicius-dcs/react-tests/README.md

-# React Context API Example
+# React - Unit Tests and Integration Tests

 Project using React and Typescript to create examples of unit tests and integration tests.